Nickster28/Maret-Calendar-Scraper/README.md

 }
 ```

-Note that the seasons returned are whatever are included at the URL in util.js;
+Note that the seasons returned are whatever are included at the scraped page,
-there may be more or less seasons than are given here.
+https://www.maret.org/fs/elements/6188; there may be more or fewer seasons
+than are given here.

 ### Testing

-All parts of the server have corresponding [Mocha](https://mochajs.org) tests.
+All parts of the scraper have corresponding [Mocha](https://mochajs.org) tests.
 To execute all tests, just run

 ```javascript